Nikita Khrushchev: Return to Ukraine

 Khrushchev's final years in Ukraine were generally peaceful, with industry recovering, Soviet forces overcoming the partisans, and 1947 and 1948 seeing better-than-expected harvests.
 Collectivization advanced in Western Ukraine, and Khrushchev implemented more policies that encouraged collectivization and discouraged private farms.
 These sometimes backfired, however: a tax on private livestock holdings led to peasants slaughtering their stock.
 With the idea of eliminating differences in attitude between town and countryside and transforming the peasantry into a "rural proletariat", Khrushchev conceived the idea of the "agro-town".
-Rather than agricultural workers living in villages close to farms, they would live further away in larger towns which would offer municipal services such as utilities and libraries, which were not present in villages.
+Rather than agricultural workers living close to farms, they would live further away in larger towns which would offer municipal services such as utilities and libraries.
 He completed only one such town before his December 1949 return to Moscow; he dedicated it to Stalin as a 70th birthday present.

-In his memoirs, Khrushchev spoke highly of Ukraine, where he governed for over a decade:
+In his memoirs, Khrushchev spoke highly of Ukraine:

 I'll say that the Ukrainian people treated me well.
 I recall warmly the years I spent there.
 This was a period full of responsibilities, but pleasant because it brought satisfaction ...
 But far be it from me to inflate my significance.
 The entire Ukrainian people was exerting great efforts ...
 I attribute Ukraine's successes to the Ukrainian people as a whole.
 I won't elaborate further on this theme, but in principle, it's very easy to demonstrate.
 I'm Russian myself, and I don't want to offend the Russians.